ttm-advisors/school-network-diagnostic-guide/FAQ.md

 In June 2017 New York City asked that companies bid on the right to upgrade the system and has $750 million allocated in a master plan to do so by 2020.
 Experts point out that there are serious questions about how the money will be spent and whether by the time the planned upgrades are done they will be adequate.
 An [city audit report from 2017](https://comptroller.nyc.gov/wp-content/uploads/documents/SI16_082A.pdf) reports that

 ### So what is the problem in any one school building?
 This is the multi-facetted, complicated question.
-The answer is maybe problem 2 \(it does not get the last mile\), problem 3, \(it does not get into the building with enough power for all the students\), problem 4 \(it does not get to where the students need it with enough power for all the students in the class\) OR A COMBINATION OF ALL OF THESE PROBLEMS.
+Some common problems include:
+* [Insufficient Bandwidth](problems-types-examples.md#insufficient-last-mile bandwidth) to the school itself.
+The "last-mile" "pipe" is too small to carry the aggregate bandwidth going to and from the various devices with in a school
+* [Underpowered and overused WAPs]
+* [WAPs too far from end users]

+These problems may also exist in combination, compounding each other.